Medicare: Patient Access to Chiropractic

 Is the option to opt out of Medicare included in the new bill?

+This bill is intended to give patients greater access to chiropractic services in Medicare.
 The first step is to put chiropractors on par with all other physicians within the Medicare system.
-This lays the foundation for patients to receive covered services from their chiropractors to the full scope of their state license, and makes it possible to work toward other improvements.
-Opt-out options may require further legislation after full access is achieved.
+This lays the foundation for patients to receive covered services from their chiropractors that are allowed under their state licensure, and makes it possible to work toward other improvements.
+Opt-out options will require further legislation after full access is achieved.

 The bill mentions completing an ‘educational documentation webinar.’
 What does that mean?